McGinn moans tell of task on horizon for Scotland

 Steve Clarke's substitutions turned a 1-0 into a 3-0, Scott McTominay, Ryan Christie and Lyndon Dykes upping the intensity, the threat and the execution.
 At the fourth attempt, Scotland have won a curtain-raiser in a European qualifying campaign.
 In their past four competitive games they've won three and drawn one, scoring eight and conceding one.
 It's fair to say, they've had worse runs.

-Spain in e La Fuente's image
+Spain in De La Fuente's image

 It's all about to get tricky now, though.
 Anything other than three points on Saturday would have meant a doomsday scenario in a group with Dani Olmo of Spain, Erling Haaland of Norway and Khvicha Kvaratskhelia, the Kvaradona of Napoli and the footballing god of Georgia.